IHE Delft Governing Board

 Remuneration Board Members

-IHE Delft has three Academic Departments with academic staff responsible for education, training and research programmes.
-These are the Environmental Engineering and Water Technology, Water Science and Engineering, and Integrated Water Systems and Governance departments.
-For more information, go to the academic departments page.
+IHE Delft has six Academic Departments with academic staff responsible for education, training and research programmes.
+For department names, managers and other information, go to the academic departments page.

 Each Academic Department is composed of Chair Groups, each of which is formed around a particular discipline or specialisation.
 For more information, go to the Chair Groups page.